Charles Edward, Duke of Saxe-Coburg and Gotha: Selection as heir

 Duke Alfred's only son, Prince Alfred, died in 1899.
 The Duke was in poor health and the question of who would be his successor became an issue for the family.
 Alfred was seen as an inadequate foreigner by many members of the German governing elite, and a number of German princes wanted to split up the duchy among themselves.
 Prince Arthur, Duke of Connaught and Strathearn, Victoria and Albert's third son, was initially heir presumptive.
-However, sections of the German press objected to a foreigner taking the throne, and Wilhelm II opposed a man who had served in the British army becoming ruler of a German state.
+The German press objected to a foreigner taking the throne, for instance, the Berliner Tageblatt (Berlin Daily) commented;The highest value that three bloody wars have given the German people is a newly awakened national consciousness.
+The first Chancellor [Bismarck] praised the reigning Princes as custodians and carers of the newly founded German Reich (realm).
+They have to be German Princes.
+It is impossible to have two souls inside one’s breast—a German and a foreign one.Wilhelm II opposed a man who had served in the British army becoming ruler of a German state.
 Arthur's son, Prince Arthur of Connaught, was at Eton with Charles Edward.
 Wilhelm II demanded a German education for the boy, but this was unacceptable to the Duke of Connaught.
 Thus both Charles Edward's uncle and cousin renounced their claims to the duchy, leaving Charles Edward next in line.
 The prince was named heir under family pressure.
+Only fourteen years old at the time, Charles Edward's young age—as well as his German mother and lack of his British father—meant that he was deemed able to assimilate into German society in a way an older man would not be.
+The local newspaper in Coburg praised the choice.

+The boy seemed unhappy with the change of situation that had been imposed on him.
 There were reports in the American press that the younger Arthur had physically attacked Charles Edward or threatened to do so if he did not accept the position.

-The boy seemed unhappy with the change of situation that had been imposed on him.
 Historian Alan R. Rushton quoted him as saying: "I've got to go and be a beastly German prince."
 Rushton suggested that the adults around him appear to have encouraged Charles Edward to embrace his new role.
 His sister remembered their mother saying "I have always tried to bring up Charlie as a good Englishman, and now I have to turn him into a good German".
 Field Marshal Frederick Roberts told him to "Try to be a good German!"
 However, both Büschel and Aronson interpret his mother's comment instead as an expression of frustration about the new situation.

-Only fourteen years old at the time, Charles Edward's young age—as well as his German mother and lack of his British father—meant that he was deemed able to assimilate into German society in a way an older man would not be.
-The local newspaper in Coburg praised the choice.
-There was significant public interest in Germany in what happened to Charles Edward.
-According to Rushton, some Germans felt "it was now important for the English boy to become a German man and leader of his adopted land".
-The prince was confirmed before leaving to go to Germany.
-Queen Victoria commented in her diary:Beatrice gave me a full account of the ceremony.
-Poor Helen & Charlie had borne up well during the service, but were much overcome [by emotion] afterwards.
-It is very hard upon the poor child having to be uprooted like this, & it is naturally a great wrench for him, & for his mother it is really terrible to have her whole future deranged to give up for the time being her happy quiet home & to give up her fatherless boy to go into the unknown!
+Queen Victoria was irritated by Wilhelm interfering with what she perceived as her family's entitlement to the dukedom.
+Alice believed, however, that the Queen considered Alfred her favourite son and was thus glad that he was not going to Germany.
+The prince was confirmed before leaving and Victoria commented in her diary, based on her daughter Beatrice's account of the event, that "Poor Helen & Charlie had borne up well during the service, but were much overcome [by emotion] afterwards.
+It is very hard upon the poor child having to be uprooted like this...".